An overview of the demo applications

 • Esc ends the application.

-For camera control, all demos use Immediate rotation mode.
-This means you can rotate the camera by simply moving the mouse.
+For camera control, all demos except ThousandCubes use DragLMB rotation mode.
+This means you can rotate the camera by dragging the mouse with the left button depressed.
 Furthermore:

 • W and S dolly the camera forward and back, respectively,